CEN3031Group5B/BNShape/README.md

 ```

 ## Downloading Our Repository
-This should be used by future CEN3031 groups working with Dr. Dozie
+This should be used by future CEN3031 groups working with Dr. Dozie.

 ### Cloning The GitHub Repository
 The recommended way to download our repository is to use git to directly clone: